KamilaHase/MS4/README.md

 ```
 - Go to the Bucket policy tab and click 'policy generator', to create a policy.
 Choose 's3 bucket policy', allow all principals by typing a star.
 From the action dropdown menu select 'GetObject'.
 Copy the ARN and paste it into the ARN box.
 Then click 'add statment' and then click 'generate policy'.
 Copy the policy into the bucket policy editor.
 Add a slash star onto the end of the resource key.
 Click 'save'.
 - Go to access control list tab, under public access, click on 'Everyone', select 'List Objects'.
 Then click 'save'.
 - Go to IAM (from services menu), click on 'groups' and create a new user group.
-Give the group a group name (f.e. 'manage-happybean').
+Give the group a group name (f.e. 'manage-good-oils').
 Then click 'create group'.
 - Click 'policies' in the dashboard, and then click 'create policy'.
 Go to the JSON tab.
 Click 'import managed policy'.
 Import 'AmazonS3FullAccess'.
 Get the bucket ARN from the bucket policy page in S3, and paste that in after 'Resource', as a list (first the ARN, then also the ARN with a slash and star).
 Click 'next tags' and then 'next review'.
 Give it a name and description.
 Click 'create policy'.
 - Go to 'groups'.
-Click the manage-happybean group.
+Click the manage-good-oils group.
 Go to 'permissions'.
 Click 'attach policy'.
 Select the policy you just created.
 Click 'add permissions' and then 'Attach policy'.
 - Go to 'users'.
 Click 'add user'.
-As username write 'happybean-staticfiles-user.
+As username write 'good-oils-staticfiles-user.
 Give programmatic access.
 Click 'next'.
 Add the user to the group.
 Click through to the end.
 Download the .csv file.

-### **Connecting to DJANGO to S3**
+### **Connecting DJANGO to S3**
 - Go back to GitPod.
 Install boto3 and Django storages, and freeze them to the requirement file with the following commands:
     ```
     pip3 install boto3